-- 1. IRB staff send continuing review requests and reminders to the PI before the IRB approval period expires (e.g., approximately 12 weeks, 8 weeks, and 4 weeks prior to expiration).
+- 1. IRB staff send continuing review requests and reminders to the PI before the IRB approval period expires (e.g., approximately 90 days, 60 days, and 30 days prior to expiration).
 The PI is responsible for responding to those requests in a timely manner. - 2.
-The PI completes the application for continuing review according to the instructions on the form. - 3.
+The PI completes the application for continuing review according to the instructions in Cayuse. - 3.
 The PI must submit continuing review reports for studies as long as the research: - Remains open to enroll new subjects; and/or - Remains active for long-term follow-up.